-The online Graduate Certificate in Accounting (GCA) is an 18 semester hour non-degree
+The online Graduate Certificate in Accountancy (GCA) is an 18 semester hour non-degree

-seeking program offering Master of Accounting (MAcc) course work.
-Each course is three
+seeking program offering Master of Accountancy (MAcc) course work.
+Each course is

 ACCT 6136 Advanced Accounting Topics - fall and spring

-ACCT 6316 Advanced Auditing & Assurance Services - summer II
+ACCT 6316 Advanced Auditing & Assurance Services - spring

-ACCT 6426 Income Tax II - fall and spring
+ACCT 6426 Income Tax II - fall, spring, and summer

 ACCT 6616 Governmental & Not-for-Profit Accounting - fall and spring